andreaalboni/CV-Project/README.md

   <img src="ProjectImages/Inspection_Blade_Tool_circle.png" alt="Output" width="75%">
 </p>

-Finally, as an optional requirement, students may also verify that the triangular shape of teeth is not significantly corrupted by burrs or other possible imperfections.
+Additionally, it has been also verified that the triangular shape of the teeth is not significantly corrupted by burrs or other possible imperfections.
 Purposely, the two edges associated with the angle of a tooth should be as rectilinear as not to deviate by more than 5 pixels from the ideal straight profile.

 **References**